denalisun/sunrevisions/README.md

 	- Infernal
 		- 300% health ✅
 		- Supersprint from round 1 ✅
+		- No spawn delay
 - BO4 Max Ammo
 - Health bar 🤔
 - Saving system
 	- like save codes from the NES
 - Custom perks
-	- Lava Lemonade
+	- Lava Lemonade (only on Tranzit and Survival maps)
 		- $6000, removes lava damage
-	- Mule Kick
+	- Mule Kick (On maps w/o)
 		- $4000, three weapons
-	- PHD Flopper
+	- PHD Flopper (On maps w/o)
 		- $4000, removes self-inflicted damage
+	- Second Chance Soda
+		- $3500, similar to Dying Wish, but gain godmode on "death" for 25 seconds.
+Prioritized over Quick Revive and/or Who's Who.
+- Weapon perks
-	- Amm-o-matic
+	- Bought at
-		- $6000, regens 5 ammo every second
 - Ray Gun easter egg
 	- Open box between round 9 and 10
 		- stolen from roblox (Michael's Zombies)